drfloob/literate-garbanzo/README.md

 of GitHub Event data in about 7 hours; roughly 2.5 Terabytes in 7 hours, or 8.5TB per day.

-The primary downside to a multitenant setup is the overhead of a more complicated recovery situation, but in the context of building this 3-week prototype, I felt it was worth acknowledging that drawback and moving on to cover the breadth of the problem.
+The primary downside to a multitenant setup (in the absence of resource contention) is the overhead of a more complicated recovery situation, but in the context of building this 3-week prototype, I felt it was worth acknowledging that drawback and moving on to cover the breadth of the problem.

 The two most likely bottlenecks are venturi and flinkCC, since they perform the most processing on the most data, and this task is